errorception/cumin/README.md

 });
 ```

-An example can also be found in the ```examples``` directory. ```node examples/enqueue.js``` writes messages at the rate of once every 10ms to a redis queue. ```node examples/listen.js``` pops from the queue and simulates a 1s long task with the message.
+An example can also be found in the `examples` directory. `node examples/enqueue.js` writes a messages every 10ms to a redis queue. `node examples/listen.js` pops from the queue and simulates a 1s long task with the message.

 ## Graceful shutdowns

-One of the benefits of having a distributed setup like the one that ```cumin``` encourages, is that you get to shut down parts of your app so that you can do upgrades etc. without any visible impact to your users.
-However, because of node's eventing model, your ```.listen```er app might have already picked up multiple items from the queue and might still be processing them when you kill your app.
-To prevent loss of tasks that might be mid-flight, ```cumin```adds a couple of graceful-shutdown features.
+One of the benefits of having a distributed setup like the one that `cumin` encourages, is that you get to shut down parts of your app so that you can do upgrades etc. without any visible impact to your users.
+However, because of node's eventing model, your `.listen`er app might have already picked up multiple items from the queue and might still be processing them when you kill your app.
+To prevent loss of tasks that might be mid-flight, `cumin`adds a couple of graceful-shutdown features.

-When you give either a ```SIGINT``` or a ```SIGTERM``` kill-signal to an app that is ```.listen```ing to a queue, ```cumin``` will first stop accepting more items from redis.
+When you give either a `SIGINT` or a `SIGTERM` kill-signal to an app that is `.listen`ing to a queue, `cumin` will first stop accepting more items from redis.
 It will then wait for all in-flight jobs to complete.
 Only when all pending jobs have been completed does the app shut down.
 This ensures that you don't lose  any items from your queue.

-In case you want to bypass this check and kill the app anyway, you can simply send the ```SIGINT``` or ```SIGTERM``` signal a second time.
+In case you want to bypass this check and kill the app anyway, you can simply send the `SIGINT` or `SIGTERM` signal a second time.
 The second signal will force a shutdown without regards for in-flight jobs.

 ## Installation